IT24103479/IT24103479.github.io/_pages/about.md

 ---
-title: "Welcome to My Tech Blog"
+title: "About Me"
 permalink: /about/
 tags:
   - introduction
   - blog
   - programming
+  - tech
 ---

 # Welcome to My Blog!

-Hi there!
-I’m **Akasha**, a tech enthusiast and student exploring the world of programming, operating systems, and computer science.
+Hi!
+I’m **Akasha**, a student and tech enthusiast passionate about **programming, operating systems, and computer science**.

-Here, I share insights on **programming projects, computer science concepts, tutorials, and study tips**.
-Whether it’s building a smart AI in C or understanding how operating systems work, you’ll find practical explanations and real-world examples.

-This blog is for **students, aspiring programmers, and anyone curious about technology** who wants to learn in a simple, hands-on way.
+This blog is where I share **tutorials, project breakdowns, study notes, and tech insights** to help students and beginners understand computing concepts in a simple, practical way.

-Expect **step-by-step tutorials, detailed project breakdowns, and study notes** designed to make learning computer science easier and more enjoyable.
+## What You Can Expect

+- **Programming Projects:** Step-by-step guides for building small programs, games, and AI experiments.
+- **Computer Science Concepts:** Easy-to-understand explanations of OS, networking, and other key topics.
+- **Study Tips:** Notes and techniques for learning faster and smarter.

+## Who This Blog Is For

+Whether you’re a student, beginner programmer, or just curious about technology, this blog is designed to help you **learn, experiment, and grow** in your tech journey.

-Feel free to **browse the posts**, try out the projects, and subscribe for updates.
+Feel free to explore the posts, try the projects, and **subscribe** for updates.
 Let’s explore technology together!